PUSHPANJALI021/Watchly/README.md

 # 🎬 Watchly — AI Movie Recommendation System

 Watchly is a content-based movie recommendation web application built with **Python**, **Machine Learning**, and **Streamlit**.
-It suggests movies similar to a selected title by analyzing metadata such as genres, keywords, cast, crew, and plot overview.
+It suggests movies similar to a selected title by analyzing metadata such as genres, keywords, cast, crew, and plot overview

 ---